EnterpriseDB/repmgr/FAQ.md

 - When should I use the --rsync-only option?

-  By default, `repmgr` uses `pg_basebackup` to clone a standby from a master.
+  By default, `repmgr` uses `pg_basebackup` to clone a standby from a primary.
 However, `pg_basebackup` copies the entire data directory, which can take some time depending on installation size.
 If you have an existing but "stale" standby, `repmgr` can use `rsync` instead, which means only changed or added files need to be copied.

-- Can I register an existing master/standby?
+- Can I register an existing primary/standby?

   Yes, this is no problem.

-- How can a failed master be re-added as a standby?
+- How can a failed primary be re-added as a standby?

   This is a two-stage process.
-First, the failed master's data directory must be re-synced with the current master; secondly the failed master needs to be re-registered as a standby.
-The section "Converting a failed master to a standby" in the `README.md` file contains more detailed information on this process.
+First, the failed primary's data directory must be re-synced with the current primary; secondly the failed primary needs to be re-registered as a standby.
+The section "Converting a failed primary to a standby" in the `README.md` file contains more detailed information on this process.

-- Is there an easy way to check my master server is correctly configured for use with `repmgr`?
+- Is there an easy way to check my primary server is correctly configured for use with `repmgr`?

   Yes - execute `repmgr` with the `--check-upstream-config` option, and it